openedx/edx-platform/README.rst

 Purpose
 =======
-The Open edX platform is a service oriented platform for authoring and delivering online learning at any scale.
+The `Open edX Platform <https://openedx.org>`_ is a service-oriented platform for authoring and delivering online learning at any scale.
 The platform is written in Python and JavaScript and makes extensive use of the Django framework.
 At the highest level, the platform is composed of a